Édouard Vuillard: Decoration

 Vuillard, like other members of the Nabis, believed that decorative art was equal to traditional easel painting.
 Vuillard created theatrical sets and programs, decorative murals and painted screens, prints, designs for stained glass windows, and ceramic plates.
 In the early 1890s, he worked especially for the Théâtre de l'Œuvre of Lugné-Poe designing backdrops and programs.

 From theater decoration, Vuillard soon moved into interior decoration.
 In the course of his theater work, he met brothers Alexandre and Thadée Natanson, the founders of La Revue Blanche, a cultural review.
 Vuillard's graphics appeared in the journal, together with Pierre Bonnard, Henri de Toulouse-Lautrec, Félix Vallotton and others.
 In 1892, on a commission for Natanson brothers, Vuillard painted his first decorations ("apartment frescoes") for the house of Mme Desmarais.
-He made others in 1894 for Alexandre Natanson, and in 1898 for Claude Anet.
+He made other items in 1894 for Alexandre Natanson, and in 1898 for Claude Anet.

 Vuillard used some of the same techniques he had used in the theater for making scenery, such as peinture à la colle, or distemper, which allowed him to make large panels more quickly.
 This method, originally used in Renaissance frescoes, involved using rabbit-skin glue as a binder mixed with chalk and white pigment to make gesso, a smooth coating applied to wood panels or canvas, on which the painting was made.
 This allowed the painter to achieve finer detail and color than on canvas, and was waterproof.
 In 1892, Vuillard received his first decorative commission to make six paintings to be placed above the doorways of the salon of the family of Paul Desmarais.
 He designed his panels and murals to fit into the architectural setting and the interests of the client.

 In 1894, Vuillard and the other Nabis received a commission from art gallery owner Siegfried Bing, who had given Art Nouveau its name, to design stained glass windows to be made by the American firm of Louis Tiffany.
 Their designs were displayed in 1895 at the Société Nationale des Beaux-Arts, but the actual windows were never made.
 In 1895, he designed a series of decorative porcelain plates, decorated with faces and figures of women in modern dress, immersed in floral designs.
 The plates, along with his design for the Tiffany window and the decorative panels made for the Natansons, were displayed at the opening of Bing's gallery Maison de l'Art Nouveau in December 1895.